 Fair Maps works.

-Our neighboring state of Iowa started using fair maps after the 1980 census, 40 years ago.
+Our neighboring state of Iowa adopted Fair Maps after the 1980 census, 40 years ago.
 And Iowa today is held up as a national model of clean, responsive government.
 Iowa’s debt and tax burden are under control.
 Iowa’s schools are good and its crime rate low.
 The people of Iowa are happy with their representation, and it’s easy to see why: when you have fair maps, legislators have to be much more careful to respond to the needs of the people they serve.
 Under fair maps like Iowa’s, when the people aren’t happy with a legislator or a political party, they can easily change them out for a different legislator or political party.
-That’s how our democratic system is supposed to work, and Fair Maps Illinois can restore that democracy to the Land of Lincoln.
+That’s how our democratic system is supposed to work, and that's how Fair Maps Illinois will restore democracy to the Land of Lincoln.

-When you volunteer 1 hour for Fair Maps Illinois today, you’ll join thousands of fellow Illinoisans in a movement to take back our state government from the political Machine that’s driven it into a ditch.
+When you volunteer 1 hour for Fair Maps Illinois today, you’ll join thousands of fellow Illinoisans in taking back our state government from the political Machine that’s driven it into a ditch.
 You’ll bring lasting change to Illinois that will be felt for generations.
 You’ll be starting the Illinois revival, a return of our state to its national preeminence.

 You have a choice to make...